osher/swagger-json-output/README.md

 as 2nd argument to the `next` callback.
 This value is passed by `bagpipes` to this fitting as `context.output`.

+As this fitting finishes, wether by error or not - the context has:
+ - a defined statusCode
+ - a defined response content-type, matching `Accept` http header **and** the `produces` defined on the operation.
+ - a well-formatted body (currently guaranteed only for application/json)

 Flow:
  - **In case of error**, make sure statusCode is escalated to `>= 400` by using the first code that is indeed set and is `>= 400`: